Assessment

 Component | Time | Percentage | ILOs assessed |

-Coursework 1: Data wrangling and visualisation. | mid-Semester 1 | 20% | 1, 2 |
+Formative exercise 1: Visualisation | mid-Semester 1 | 0% | 1, 2 |

-Coursework 2: Project | Second half of Semester 2 | 40% | 1, 2, 3, 5 |
+Coursework 1: Project and presentation | Semester 2 | 50% | 1, 2, 3, 5 |

-Exam | May Exam Diet | 40% | 1, 3, 4 |
+Exam | May Exam Diet | 50% | 1, 3, 4 |

 - Exam: A 2-hour exam in the May exam diet will assess your knowledge of good practices for storing, manipulating, summarising and visualising data, and how well you can apply basic techniques from descriptive and inferential statistics and machine learning and interpret and describe the output from such analyses.
-The exam will also assess claims made in case study and your understanding of ethical issues.
+The exam will also assess claims made in a case study and your understanding of ethical issues.

 Resit assessment